M-arcus/cloudron-docs/knowledgebase/docs/backups.md

 ```

 * Copy the new backup from the old Cloudron's backup storage to the new one.
 This can be done via the s3 webinterface
-  or scp if the filesystem backend is used.
+  or scp if the filesystem provider is used.
 The backup can be located by its backup ID, which can be seen with:

 ```
 cloudron backup list --app <subdomain/appid>